Survival for melanoma skin cancer

 Stage 4

-Generally for people with melanoma in England:
+Generally for adults with melanoma skin cancer in the UK:

-- almost all people (almost 100%) will survive their melanoma for 1 year or more after they are diagnosed
+- almost 100 out of every 100 (almost 100%) survive their cancer for 1 year or more

-- more than 85 out of every 100 people (more than 85%) will survive their melanoma for 10 years or more after they are diagnosed
+- almost 95 out of every 100 (almost 95%) survive their cancer for 10 years or more

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.